 Do I need a cosigner?

-While more than 90% of private student loans you take out during school have a cosigner, having a cosigner isn’t required for all refinance loans.
+Having a cosigner isn’t required for all refinance loans.
 If you have decent credit and income to qualify for a loan on your own, you won’t need one.

 What happens if I can’t make my payments?